DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSankey/9 Types/NodeHoverEvent/NodeHoverEvent.md

 ---
 ---
 ##### shortDescription
-The type of the nodeHover event handler's argument.
+The type of the nodeHoverChanged event handler's argument.

 ---
 <!-- Description goes here -->